-The Designated Safeguarding Leads will ensure that all concerns are reviewed at least three times a year, and will undertake an annual Safeguarding Audit in line with their responsibilities under Section 175 and section 157 of the Education Act 2002.
+The Designated Safeguarding Leads will ensure that all concerns are reviewed at least three times a year, and will undertake an annual Safeguarding Audit in line with their responsibilities under Section 157 and 175 of the Education Act 2002.

 Key DSL responsibility: What to do if any member of staff has a concern about a child or young person?